tigerBeh12/CryptographProject2022/SM3/README.md

 - [Rho_method](#Rho)
     This folder is designed to implement the birthday attack based on Rho method for SM3 hash algorithm.
 - [Cryptography](#SM3)
-    This folder contains the basic algorithms for the implementation of SM3 hash algorithm.The above two attack methods are based on this part
+    This folder contains the basic algorithms for the implementation of SM3 hash algorithm.The above two attack methods are based on this part.